Koo-Kie/Python-Keylogger/README.md

 # Python-Keylogger
-Send keylogs to a Discord channel.
+Record keylogs and sends them to a Discord channel.

+# Educational purposes only!
+Don't be a script kiddie